The Meaning of the Porsche Logo

 Porsche vehicles are known for their iconic performance and good looks, but what else do all models share?
 Each vehicle features the easily recognizable Porsche logo.
-The logo has remained quite similar for decades, and it has an interesting backstory.
-Learn more about the Porsche history and the brand’s classic logo with Hendrick Porsche near Matthews.
+The iconic Porsche emblem hasn’t changed much over the decades, and it has an interesting backstory.
+Learn more about Porsche history and the Porsche logo meaning with Hendrick Porsche near Matthews.

 The Development of the Porsche Logo